gbv/jskos-tools/README.md

 type = guessObjectType(objectOrString)        // get full name such as `ConceptScheme` type = guessObjectType(objectOrString, true)  // get short name such as `scheme`
 ```

+#### compareFunctions

+An object containing compare functions that can be used with `array.sort()` etc.

+Available functions:
+- `compareFunctions.mappingsByConcepts` - compares mappings by the notations of their first concepts

 ## Build